Distributed Metal Control Plane

 State

 In order to replicate certain data which must be available across all partitions we can use on of the existing open source databases which enable such kind of setup.
-There are a few avaible out there, the following uncomplete list will highlight the pro´s and cons of each.
+There are a few available out there, the following incomplete list will highlight the pro´s and cons of each.

 We already store most of our data in RethinkDB and it gives already the ability to synchronize the data in a distributed manner with different guarantees for consistency and latency.
 This is described here: Scaling, Sharding and replication.
 But because rethinkdb has a rough history and unsure future with the last release took more than a year, we in the team already thought that we eventually must move away from rethinkdb in the future.